 The city that scintillates, the one that’s got me all aflutter with a desire to return in a hot minute only to continue to eat my way through it is L.A.
 While the city of lights typically brings paparazzi for celebrities, all I’m interested in is the exciting food cropping up all across town.
 Let me explain.
 Recent events took me to the city of Angels on successive trips.
 I began learning the puzzle that is LA traffic and figuring out the thoroughfares.
 What stood out to me on the trips this time: a pervasive multicultural diversity where Mexican might be the main descriptor of cuisine served but then roots down regionally in specifics.
 Each night, I passed signs for Little Bangladesh.
 Little Armenia.
 Good luck finding parking in Koreatown.
 So, on each trip, each meal felt like an important decision.
-Could I make it to LEONA from the airport before they closed for lunch?
-No. Though the hours posted on the door of Baroo reflected they should have been open, a metal gate barring the way turned my smile upside down.
+Though the hours posted on the door of Baroo reflected they should have been open, a metal gate barring the way turned my smile upside down.
 Gjelina’s always on the list (though GTA is just fine with me.
 Sandwich to go, anyone?)
 And, my rule this time was to try to branch out and go where no fork of mine had gone before.
 Mostly.
 Baco is one of my favorite DTLA haunts.
 Grand Central Market didn’t happen this go-round and my eggslut breakfast sandwich dreams haven’t come true just yet.
 Someone once told me that Northern Californians are supposed to hate Southern California.
 So, I guess it’s a good thing that I’m a Texas transplant since Texas means “allies” or “friends.”
 Just don’t talk baseball.
 I bleed black and orange.
 So, here are my favorite spots–what are some of yours?

 When I was a kid, my mom occasionally toted me to blind taste tests where we would be paid for our opinions.
 I remember trying different unmarked hot dogs as a child and giving my opinion on which one tasted best.
 Even as a child, I was never short on opinions, though I was short.
 One evening the power in the building extinguished and I could hear a woman let out a blood-curdling cry of, my baby!
 When the lights went back on, the person behind the scream emerged as a sheepish mother and her seven-year old son red of embarrassment.
 Years later, my mom and I tell that story of sampling hot dogs punctuated with a blackout and bone-chilling scream and break out into laughter.
 While working at the tea company, I attended a professional tasting training where they had brought in an expert to teach us the roles of the different parts of our palates and how to better describe what we taste.